zendesk/sell-cwac-richedit/README.markdown

 `enableActionModes()` on the `RichEditText`.
 This will add a "FORMAT" entry on the action mode that comes up when the user highlights some prose in the editor.
 Tapping that will allow the user to toggle various effects.
-This is easy to set up, but there are two significant limitations:

-1. If you intend to run on devices prior to API Level 11, you need to be using ActionBarSherlock, and your activity hosting the `RichEditText` needs to inherit from one of the Sherlock-flavored activiy classes.

-2. The action modes work so-so on phones at this time &mdash;
+The action modes work so-so on phones at this time &mdash;
 tablets work better.
 To get it to work on phones at all, you will need to include `android:imeOptions="flagNoExtractUi"` as an attribute on the `RichEditText`.